 This article describes how to use TIBCO Spotfire Analyst with a Databricks cluster or a Databricks SQL endpoint.

-In TIBCO Spotfire Analyst, on the navigation bar, click the plus (Files and data flyout and click Connect to.
+- In TIBCO Spotfire Analyst, on the navigation bar, click the plus (Files and data) icon and click Connect to.

-- On the Advanced tab, select the Thrift transport mode HTTP, and enter your cluster’s HTTP path.
+- On the Advanced tab, for Thrift transport mode, select HTTP.

-You select data in the Views in connection pane.
+You select data in the Views in Connection dialog.

 - For each view, you can decide which columns you want to include.
 If you want create a very specific and flexible data selection, you have access to a range of powerful tools in this dialog, such as: